[Holodeck:

 [Corridor]

-but the comm system seems to be down.
+comm. system seems to be down.

 KIM: We've encountered a spatial distortion.
 It's knocked out several